 - The Rosie should not be installed in an area that allows dust, fumes, insects, or rodents to enter or block the ventilation openings. - The Rosie weighs 43.5 pounds.
 The mounting surface and hardware must be capable of supporting at least twice the weight. - Plan any conduit runs now.
-Typical wiring and routing examples: - o AC IN from Grid or Genny or transfer switch - o AC OUT to service or sub-panel - DC cables to battery bank - o Battery Temp Sensor - Mount vertically on a flat, non-combustible surface.
+Typical wiring and routing examples: - AC IN from Grid or Genny or transfer switch

+- AC OUT to service or sub-panel

+- o DC cables to battery bank

+- Battery Temp Sensor

+- Mount vertically on a flat, non-combustible surface with DC terminals pointing down.